 During the podcast, Kena spoke this truth, “If your friend is showing up in a way that’s hurting you – it’s not healthy for her either.”

 I firmly believe in these words.
-I think we get so worried how someone is going to respond to our concerns or our boundaries – that we don’t set them at all.
-I love that speaking the truth is not only about me, but also about my friend who also needs the support in a teaching moment.
+We get so worried how someone is going to respond to our concerns or our boundaries – that we don’t set them at all.
+Speaking the truth is not only about me, but also about my friend who also needs the support in a teaching moment.

 Kena says setting boundaries goes back to love.